vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

 # VMware Cloud Foundation Security Configuration and Hardening Guide

 The VMware Cloud Foundation (VCF) Security Configuration and Hardening Guide (SCG) is the baseline for hardening and auditing guidance for VCF and the components within.
-It has long served as guidance for virtualization administrators looking to protect their infrastructure.

 Security is always a tradeoff, and turning on all security features, to their highest levels of security, often impedes day-to-day administration efforts.
 The goal of this guide is to be a core set of security best practices that inform administrators.
 It is not a catalogue of all available security controls, but instead a reasonable baseline on which to build.